cfengine/documentation/guide/special-topics/orchestration.markdown

 # What is organizational complexity?

 Complexity is a measure of the amount of information needed to explain something.
-It implies a `mental cost' (and therefore a time and monetary cost) to comprehend a pattern of structure and behaviour.
+It implies a "mental cost" (and therefore a time and monetary cost) to comprehend a pattern of structure and behaviour.

 The term organization has two distinct meanings in English: it can be intended